HIV/STI Testing

 the semester

-Weekly Drop-in Services
+Bi-weekly Drop-in Services

-Monthly Mobile Clinics
+Mobile Clinics Each Semester

 We offer free multi-site STI testing (no HIV) where students can check their status via a swab or urine sample.